Roots at Donmar Warehouse

 Some Norfolk colloquialisms may not be understood, but the struggles of an ever-changing society, a disenfranchised, conflicted youth, and Wesker’s own experiences (Beatie and Ronnie are based on himself and his once future wife Dusty) are clearly understood throughout this most absorbing play.
 Wesker deftly gets his messages across using a compassionate “cleaning cloth” approach, gently rubbing to expose the raw social and generational cracks, instead of hitting us repeatedly with a blatant cast-iron frying pan.

 The two ten-minute breaks provided not only work perfectly for comfort, but also enhance the play’s three-act structure to its maximum effect.
 This sensational revival is still very relevant, and director James Macdonald’s choices are flawless.
 Well-deserved credit is due to all concerned.

 Photos: Stephen Cummiskey

-Roots is on at Donmar Warehouse until 30th November 2013, for further information or to book visit here.
+Roots is at the Donmar Warehouse until 30th November 2013.
+For further information or to book visit the theatre’s website here.